OCahungo/databricks_apparel_streaming/ProjectPlan.md

 - **Task 10: Create the `02_silver.silver_products` Table**

-  - _Business logic:_ Product attributes change over time (e.g., price updates, rebranding).
-SCD2 lets you analyze trends and changes.
-  - _Tip:_ Run the pipeline after this step to see how product history is tracked and used in analytics.
+  - _Business logic:_ Track product attribute changes over time using SCD2, enabling analysis of pricing, branding, and inventory trends.
+Only business-relevant columns are tracked for history, and technical columns are excluded.
+Null updates are ignored.

   - [ ] Use `dlt.create_auto_cdc_flow` with `live.products_cleaned_stream` as the source.
   - [ ] Set `keys` to `["product_id"]`.